IIITLucknowSWEngg/CSITTeam013/Assignment2/Design.md

 4. **Data Streaming:**
    - Real-time analytics data, such as user interactions, viewing patterns, and device health, is transmitted to the backend for processing and analytics.

-This flow ensures that **Nova Digital** operates efficiently, providing users with a seamless experience while maintaining backend stability.
+This flow ensures that **NOVA Digital** operates efficiently, providing users with a seamless experience while maintaining backend stability.

 ---